egirlcatnip/acrylic-league-theme/README.md

 - Enable the theme in Pengu Loader as a plugin.
 - Your theme should be succesfully installed now! :3

-## Latest change
+## Latest changes
-- First step towards enhancing the Inventory/Collections pages!
+- Fix for the new masteries

 # Troubleshooting:
   Laggy window : Win 10 issue, no fix